 The work of a professor and instructor is multi-faceted.
 Professors and instructors are tasked with the design and delivery of instruction in the classroom.
 They spend their time teaching, conducting research, and supporting their students in a variety of academic and vocational subjects related to their military occupations.
-Some specialize by functional area, such as military-specific/tactical.Explore this career outside the military
+Some specialize by functional area.Explore this career outside the Military

 Professors and instructors usually work in classrooms and lecture halls.